The President of Bangladesh

 Hon’ble President of the People’s Republic of Bangladesh

 Mr. Md.
-Abdul Hamid was born on 1 January, 1944 in Kamalpur of Mithamoin Upazila under Kishoregonj district.
+Abdul Hamid was born on 1 January 1944 in Kamalpur of Mithamoin Upazila under Kishoregonj district.
 His father’s name is Late Hazi Md.
 Tayeb Uddin and mother’s name is Late Tomiza Khatun.

-Mr. Abdul Hamid became the Chairman of Kishoregonj District Relief & Rehabilitation Committee in Independent Bangladesh.
+After liberation, Mr. Md.
+Abdul Hamid performed the responsibilities of the Chairman of Kishoregonj District Relief & Rehabilitation Committee.
 In 1974, he was elected Vice-President of Kishoregonj District Awami League.
-During 1976-1978, Mr. Hamid was imprisoned by the then Military Government after the brutal killing of the Father of the Nation Bangabandhu Sheikh Mujibur Rahman.
-He was the President of Kishoregonj District Awami League from 1978 to 2009 and was the President of Kishoregonj District Bar Association for 5 times during the period 1990-96.
+After the brutal assassination of the Father of The Nation, Bangabandhu Sheikh Mujibur Rahman, he was imprisoned by the then Martial Law and BNP Government in 1976-78.
+He was the President of Kishoregonj District Awami League from 1978 to 2009 as well as the President of Kishoregonj District Bar Association for 5 times during the period of 1990-96.

-Mr. Md Abdul Hamid is an ardent social worker and a patron of education and culture.
-He established a good number of schools, colleges and madrashas in his constituency including Mithamoin Tomiza Khatun Girls’ High School, Mithamoin Hazi Tayeb Uddin Boys’ High School, Mithamoin College, Astogram College, Alongzuri High School, Itna Girls’ High School, Baribari High School, Abdullahpur High School, Abdul Wadud High School, Kishoregonj Girls’ High School, Dhonpur High School, Shohid Smrity High School, Mohantala High School and Ghagra Abdul Goni High School and many other junior level Schools & Madrashas.
+As an ardent social worker and patron of education and culture, Mr. Md Abdul Hamid established 75 Primary Schools, 24 High Schools and 3 colleges including Mithamoin Tomiza Khatun Girls’ High School, Mithamoin Boys’ High School, Mithamoin College.
+He is the patron of a good number of Schools, Colleges and Madrashas in his constituency including Astogram College, Mithamoin Degree College, Tomiza Khatun Girls’ High School, Alongzuri High School, Itna Girls’ High School, Baribari High School, Abdullahpur High School, Abdul Wadud High School, Kishoregonj Girls’ High School, Dhonpur High School, Shahid Smrity High School, Mohantala High School and Ghagra Abdul Goni High School and many other junior level Schools & Madrashas.